hybrid-futr/Python/README.md

-# Python: portoflio
+# Python: portfolio

-A variety of Python exercises and projects.
+Python exercises and projects.
 The main focus here is on network automation.